weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 going to do all the time, with no interest in your affairs."

 Which was not quite true, for Joanna was mightily interested in people who had a "purpose" in life.
-Otherwise not at all. <span id="calibre_link-58" page-number="17" page-name="Page:There Is Confusion.djvu/23" page-index="23" page-quality="3" title="Page:There_Is_Confusion.djvu/23"></span>This was where she differed most from her father.
+Otherwise not at all.
+This was where she differed most from her father.
 With Joel success and distinction had been his dream, his dearest wish.
 But always he had realized that there were other things which might interfere.
 With Joanna